srosalesdesign/yesfemmes.github.io/_stories/mother-father-sister.md

 <div class="text-group">
 	<p>Father,</p>
-<p class="single-s">I imagine if I wanted to weigh the sagging fullness of your sorrow I’d use biblical units of<br> measure.
+<p class="single-s">I imagine if I wanted to weigh the sagging fullness of your sorrow I’d use biblical units of measure.
 I might measure in palms or ephah or by the bushel.
-I remember reading the Book of<br> Solomon and only feeling the impossibility of measure.</p>
+I remember reading the Book of Solomon and only feeling the impossibility of measure.</p>
 </div>
 </div>
 </div><!-- end page 3 -->

 <div class="section page-4">
 				<div class="section-detail">